lunarmodules/Penlight/docs/penlight.md

 In previous versions of Penlight, `utils.readfile` would read standard input if the file was not specified, but this can lead to nasty bugs; use `io.read '*a'` to grab all of standard input.

-Simularly, `file.write` takes a filename and a string which will be written to that file.
+Similarly, `file.write` takes a filename and a string which will be written to that file.

 For example, this little script converts a file into upper case: